thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 3.2 Requirements

 * 3.2.1: When a component receives focus, it does not change the context of the page.
+(A)
 * 3.2.2: Inputs do not change the context of the page.
+(A)
 * 3.2.3: Consistent Navigation throughout the site.
+(AA)
 * 3.2.4: All components with similar functionality should be identified the same throughout the site.
+(AA)

 ### 3.2 Solutions